$\alpha$-OCC: Uncertainty-Aware Camera-based 3D Semantic Occupancy Prediction: Experiments

 \subsection{Ablation Study}

-We conducted an ablation study to assess the contributions of each technique proposed in our Depth-UP, as detailed in Table~\ref{tab:ablation_study_up}.
+\textbf{Uncertainty Propagation.} We conducted an ablation study to assess the contributions of each technique proposed in our Depth-UP, as detailed in Table~\ref{tab:ablation_study_up}.
 The best results are shown in bold.
 The results indicate that Propagation on Geometry Completion (PGC) significantly enhances IoU, precision, and recall, which are key metrics for geometry.
-Additionally, Propagation on Semantic Segmentation (PSS) markedly improves mIoU, a crucial metric for semantic accuracy.
+This improvement demonstrates how probabilistic geometry projection effectively utilizes uncertainty during the geometry stage of OCC.
+Additionally, Propagation on Semantic Segmentation (PSS) markedly improves mIoU, a crucial metric for semantic accuracy, demonstrating that uncertainty is effectively leveraged in semantic segmentation through depth feature extraction.
 Notably, the combined application of both techniques yields performance improvements that surpass the sum of their individual contributions.
+This shows that propagating uncertainty into both geometry completion and semantic segmentation aspects of OCC can significantly improve the overall performance.